Maloney, Chris. “JATSPack and JATSPAN, a packaging format and infrastructure for the NLM/NISO Journal

 documents less portable.
 This use case is discussed in detail in the

 EXPath Packaging - the basis for the JATSPack format

 Packaging System (hereinafter EXPath-pkg, written by Florent Georges).

 EXPath-pkg is a simple, concise format for the packaging of files of various core

-XML technologies, including XML Schema, Relax NG, Schematron, NVDL, XSLT, XQuery, and
+XML technologies, including XML Schema, Relax NG, Schematron, NVDL, XSLT, XQuery,

-It also provides a flexible extension mechanism which is exploited by JATSPack to define
+It also provides a flexible extension mechanism which is exploited by JATSPack to

 additional file types, and other requirements specific to its needs.